Close Menu

 The bottom line: our platform helps you discover and monitor your SaaS application usage and spend.
 Getting that data – it can be a challenge.
 So we’ve got a multitude of different ways to help.

-Sounds like a pretty flexible tool.
-Can you tell us more about the different types of data that Zylo ingests and helps businesses make sense of?
+What different types of data does Zylo ingest and help businesses make sense of?

 User data